viviandotdev/ObsidianVault/30 Notes/I want to look and feel my best without sacrificing the quality of life experiences I have..md

 ---
 up:: [[My Values]]
 tags:: [[health]] [[fitness]]
-## I want to look and feel my best without sacrificing the quality of life experiences I have.

 <!--
 Define the behaviors that align with this value.
 These actions will guide you back, when you fall off track.
 Be sure to include the “why” behind each. -->
 - Climb 4-5  times a week